siraben/ts-lint-example/readme.md

 ```
 Redundant assignments:
-Redundant assignment to y at row 2 column 0
+Redundant assignment to y at line 3 column 1
-Redundant assignment to x at row 6 column 2
+Redundant assignment to x at line 7 column 3
-Redundant assignment to x at row 8 column 0
+Redundant assignment to x at line 9 column 1
+Redundant if statement:
+Redundant if statement at line 10 column 1
 ```